Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 #### :weapon-prop-reload:{ .lg } Reload

 This weapon can be used to make a number of attacks before it must be reloaded.
-If you are proficient with the weapon, reloading it takes a :rsc-bonus-action: **Bonus Action**; otherwise, reloading it takes an :rsc-action: **Action**.
+If you are proficient with the weapon, reloading it takes a :rsc-b: **Bonus Action**; otherwise, reloading it takes an :rsc-action: **Action**.
 Some weapons require an :rsc-action: **Action** or longer to reload, even if you have Proficiency, which is specified in the Reload property.
 If reloading a weapon requires longer than one action, the weapon can't be used to make attacks until reloading is finished.

 ---